Write-off: Income tax

 In income tax calculation, a write-off is the itemized deduction of an item's value from a person's taxable income.
 Thus, if a person in the United States has a taxable income of $50,000 per year, a $100 telephone for business use would lower the taxable income to $49,900.
 If that person is in a 25% tax bracket, the tax due would be lowered by $25.
 Thus the net cost of the telephone is $75 instead of $100.

-In order for business owners to write off business expenses, the IRS states that purchases must be both ordinary and necessary.
+In order for American business owners to write off business expenses, the Internal Revenue Service states that purchases must be both ordinary and necessary.
 This means that deductible items must be usual and required for the business owner's field of work.
-For example, a telemarketer may deduct the purchase of a phone, since phones are used normally and necessarily in their work, whereas a saxophonist may not.
+For example, a telemarketer may deduct the purchase of a telephone, since telephones are crucial for that line of work, whereas a professional musician may not.

 Accounting

-In business accounting, the term 'write-off' is used to refer to an investment (such as a purchase of sellable goods) for which a return on the investment is now impossible or unlikely.
-The item's potential return is thus canceled and removed from ('written off') the business's balance sheet.
+In business accounting, the term "write-off" is used to refer to an investment (such as a purchase of sellable goods) for which a return on the investment is now impossible or unlikely.
+The item's potential return is thus canceled and removed from ("written off") the business's balance sheet.
 Common write-offs in retail include spoiled and damaged goods.
 In commercial or industrial settings, a productive asset may be subject to write-off if it suffers failure or accident damage that is infeasible to repair, leaving the asset unusable for its intended purpose.